 8. Ceremony & Awards Dinner: In Mid-March following the conclusion of the Winter

 a.
-First, second & third place winners in the Tournament must be present at the
+All first, second & third place winners in the Tournament must be present at Batavia

 b.
 Top (3) placing fish in every category must be kept and brought to the

-fish is not kept, the placement in the main tournament will be disqualified.
+Top 3 fish is not kept, the placement in the main tournament and Lunker Pool will be

-9. Categories: 7 (Lake/Brown/Steelhead/Rainbow Trout, Northern Pike, Walleye,
+9. Main Categories: 7 (Trout (Lakers/Browns/Steelhead/Rainbows), Northern Pike, Walleye,

 a.
 Enter any fish caught in New York State, any place, on any waterway (ice,